 In order to protect your rights after the UK leaves the EU (meaning you can come to the UK to study, live and work after you have finished your degree), you will need to make an application under the EU Settlement Scheme after you have arrived in the UK, and before 30 June 2021.
 The application process is easy, user-friendly and free of charge.

 If your course starts after the 1 January 2021, you will need to apply through the new immigration system currently under consideration in the UK.

 Until we have clarity around the UK’s transition period from the European Union, it is not possible to provide students with specific travel advice.
 Students are advised to keep up-to-date with information on the Government website and consider that there might be some delays at entry points into the UK and into EU countries.

 If you have any queries that are not covered on this page please contact firstname.lastname@example.org for further guidance.

 You may also find the Q&A’s prepared by Universities UK helpful.

 The UK has now agreed a deal.
 Under the Withdrawal Agreement, the UK will continue to participate in Erasmus+ until the end of the programme in 2020.
-This means that students can complete mobility periods, and receive funding, through the Erasmus+ programme until the end of the academic year 2020/21.
+This means that students can complete mobility periods, and receive funding, through the Erasmus+ programme until the end of the academic year 2020/21 and possibly 2021/22.